 Completed online application, with $250 deposit, will be accepted until 7 March 2014, space permitting.
 Southern Miss will acknowledge receipt of applications and students will be informed of their registration status.
 The balance of fees will be due on 14 March 2014.
 Applications are processed in the order of receipt.
 Students may apply at any time prior to the deadline and are urged to apply early.

 Except in cases of academic ineligibility or course cancellation, deposits are non-refundable.
 Fees, exclusive of deposit, are refundable if written notification is received prior to the payment deadline, 14 March 2014.
 Thereafter, no refunds will be available.
 The Office of International Programs must be notified, in writing, of all cancellations.

 Director: | Dr. Tim Rehner | School of Social Work

-(all classes subject to change, if a class is canceled students will be notified by the Office of International Programs to select an alternate class.
-A final listing of 2013-2014 classes should be available in the fall semester).
+(All classes subject to change.
+Classes with lines through them indicate a class has been cancelled.
+If a class is canceled, students will be notified by the Office of International Programs to select an alternate class.)

 Marine Biology: Field Biology in the Caribbean

 BSC 404/404L or 504/504L - 4 credit hours